joshfrench/keycutter/README.md

 Usage
 -----

-Start by adding your current API key.
-You can name it whatever you want:
+Upon installation, you'll have your existing rubygems key.

+    $ gem keys --list

+    *** CURRENT KEYS ***

+     * rubygems

+If you manage gems for your company or an open-source organization, you can add additional keys:

-    $ gem keys --add personal
+    $ gem keys --add work
        Email:
     Password:

 You'll be prompted for your Rubygems.org email and password.
-If you manage gems for your company or an open-source organization, add those too:

-    $ gem keys --add company
-    $ gem keys --add project

 If you're using RubyGems 1.4.1 or higher, you can pass the `--host` option to use a gemcutter-compatible host when adding a key:

     $ gem keys --add internal --host http://gems.mycompany.com

-You can view your current keys:
+By default, your existing rubygems.org key is used whenever communicating with gemcutter.
+To switch the default key used to manage remote gems:

+    $ gem keys --default work

+Your default key is always marked with a *:

     $ gem keys --list

     *** CURRENT KEYS ***

-       company
+       internal
+       rubygems
-     * personal
+     * work
-       project

-Your default key is marked.

-To switch the default key used when managing remote gems:

-    $ gem keys --default company

-You can also remove a key:
+You can remove a key:

     $ gem keys --remove project